Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 Lion's Mane Souvlaki Recipe

-Our Real Mushrooms client, Hanady, adapted this Lion’s Mane souvlaki recipe by adding Oyster mushrooms and turning it into a gyro.
+Our Real Mushrooms client, Hanady, adapted this Lion’s Mane souvlaki recipe by adding oyster mushrooms and turning them into a gyro.

 INGREDIENTS